yeager/my-qt-translations/README.md

 Qt 6.8.1

+Qt Installer Framework 4.8.1

-.. and the Qt Installer Framework 4.8.1 translation and Qt Creator 15 (work in progress)
+.. and the Swedish Qt Creator 15 translation (work in progress)